Abcrete/BangazonCLI/README.md

 # Bangazon

-## The Command Line Ordering System
+## The Best Command Line Ordering System

-In this group project, you will be allowing a user to interact with a basic product ordering database via a command line interface.
+.NET CLI that allows users to create customers, products, orders, payments, and use that data to complete orders and generate reports.

 ## Ordering System Interface